milkbottledude/woodlands-jb_tracker/Documentation.md

 While 34.5% is only a mild class imbalance and does not warrant any changes, a percentage of 4.5% is very clearly a severe case of class imbalance that requires our attention.

 We don't want a situation where the train data is mainly made up of rows not within the holiday period.
+This is likely to happen if we use the default train_test_split to obtain our training and test datasets, since train_test_split splits randomly.

 To prevent this, I'll be using k-folds validation instead of a standard train/test split to test the loss of the model when the holiday period features are implemented.

-K-folds validation splits the data into 'k' parts and trains the model 'k' times, such that the model is trained on the whole dataset.
-Although its more computationally expensive, it helps prevent the above from happening, meaning the model wont overfit on the non-holiday rows.
+K-folds validation splits the data into 'k' parts and trains the model 'k' times.
+Each part will have the same mix of rows with 'public_hols_period' = True and False as the entire dataset.

-Furthermore, we have a small dataset, so its good to train our model on as much of it as possible.
+Additionally, the model is trained on the whole dataset, which is ideal since we have very little rows with 'public_hol_period' = True.
+One downside to k-folds, however, is that it is more computationally expensive than train_test_split.

 ```
 k folds code here